tstack/lnav/src/internals/cmd-ref.rst

 :write-jsonlines-to *\[--anonymize\]* *path*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Write SQL results to the given file in JSON Lines format
+  Write SQL results or marked log lines to the given file in JSON Lines format

   **Parameters**
     * **--anonymize** --- Anonymize the JSON values